Access to the Museum site and the airfield area is restricted, but the "Communal" side of the base is generally accessible to all.

 You may visit the "Communal" side of Grafton Underwood Airfield (east of Brigstock Road) on your own or with a local guide - see below.
 Please be sure to stay on defined roads and pathways, and respect the interests of neighboring properties.

 The aircraft operations area, including runways and related areas, is located on the west side of Brigstock Road.
 This area is now primarily agricultural, with frequent forestry and hunting activities.
-The landowner does not permit public access to this area; however, Matt & Neill should be able to arrange access and provide a tour around the site so make sure you get in touch with them ahead of your proposed visit.
+The landowner does not permit public access to this area; however, the 384th Museum Visit Team should be able to arrange access and provide a tour around the site so make sure you get in touch with them ahead of your proposed visit.

 Looking northward up the main street, little appears changed in the Village (left), While on the former airfield (right), small sections of the three runways and very few of the airfield buildings remain.
 But evidence of its former use abounds.
 From foundations and roads to earthworks and underground outposts, one can imagine the activity in wartime, and conjure visions of what Dad, Grand-dad, or Uncle Bob might have experienced.